StevenJury/HealthData/README.md

-Upon review I am getting some NULL values, that is weird, the ICD spreadsheet I have linked too should have every single valid ICD10 code for 2024.
+Upon review I am getting some NULL values, that is weird, the ICD spreadsheet I have linked to should have every single valid ICD10 code for 2024.
 This is because my simulated claims spreadsheet is using some nonexistant ICD10 codes as well as some simplified codes.
 When reviewing our claims that pulled descriptions, it looks like they all pulled the correct description from our new table.
 This can make viewing the overall data much easier